For many people, some of the main attractions in Greece are the beaches. In this article, we present to you ten of our favourite beaches in Greece.

 Plaka beach in Naxos follows from Agios Prokopios and Agia Anna beaches.
 It is one of the loveliest beaches in Greece.
 It is really a long stretch of fine, white sand, framed by big sand dunes.

 There are several rooms to let and tavernas along the coast, but there are also quiet areas where you can relax under your umbrella.
 The water is crystal clear.
 Parts of the beach are protected from the winds, making this an ideal place to visit with a family.
-Bear in mind that naturism might be possible in some areas.
+Just bear in mind that naturism is popular in certain areas!